 Vauxhall Grandland X Hybrid 0-62mph, top speed and acceleration

 The addition of electric power gives the Grandland X Hybrid4 delusions of grandeur.
 Defaulting to electric mode from start-up, the car’s 111bhp rear-axle-mounted motor does all the work up to 50mph, with the 108bhp front-mounted motor chipping in thereafter.

 Vauxhall doesn’t give electric-only acceleration figures, but from behind the wheel the throttle response feels sprightly.
 In fact, the car will hit 84mph without any help from the engine.
-The Hybrid4 four-wheel-drive model gets a whopping 296bhp, resulting in a 0-60mph time of 5.9 seconds.
+The Hybrid4 four-wheel-drive model gets a whopping 296bhp, resulting in a 0-62mph time of 5.9 seconds.
 That’s faster than most modern-day hot hatchbacks, let alone equivalent petrol-powered SUVs.

 The Grandland X Hybrid is very quiet at all speeds, and happily it remains so when the engine kicks into life.
 In hybrid mode – where the car works out the most efficient mix of electric and petrol power – you’ll hardly notice the transition between the two powertrains, while the eight-speed automatic gearbox is incredibly smooth.

-All-wheel-drive is available on demand, but you’ll be hard-pushed to notice it working on anything but seriously slippery roads.
+In the Hybrid4, all-wheel-drive is available on demand, but you’ll be hard-pushed to notice it working on anything but seriously slippery roads.
 The steering is fairly lifeless and the suspension doesn’t like fast changes of direction, but it’ll tuck into a steady turn nicely and without too much body lean.
 The firm suspension gives the Grandland X a slightly lumpy low-speed ride but things smooth out on the motorway.